 The authors of one analysis concluded that supplements containing ephedra and ephedrine trigger modest short-term weight loss (about 2 pounds per month more than placebo).
 But none of the 52 trials they looked at lasted more than six months, so there is no evidence to support ephedra use for long-term weight loss.
 And no studies were found that evaluated ephedra use for enhancing athletic performance.
 Data from 50 trials did show, however, that ephedra and ephedrine are associated with 2- to 3-fold increases in psychiatric symptoms (such as irritability and anxiety), autonomic symptoms (jitteriness, trouble sleeping), upset stomach, and heart palpitations.

-The results of this analysis help dash any claims that dietary supplements containing ephedra or ephedrine can help with long-term weight loss or enhance athletic performance.
-And with such dangerous side effects, people should think twice before popping those pills.
-In fact, ephedra is banned from the Olympics, college athletics, and by the National Football League.
-It has also been banned from U.S. military bases worldwide since more than 30 soldiers died while taking ephedra.
-But in spite of tragedies like Bechler's death, it's not banned from Major League Baseball.
+Study results dashed any claims that dietary supplements containing ephedra or ephedrine can help with long-term weight loss or enhance athletic performance.
+Even before the formal FDA ban, ephedra was banned from the Olympics, college athletics, and by the National Football League.
+It was also been banned from U.S. military bases worldwide since more than 30 soldiers died while taking ephedra.